 What the Experts on Hormone Disruption in Children Say About Mouthwashes & Fluoride

-So what about mouthwashes and fluoride?
+So should you use a minty flavor of fluoride toothpaste or mouthwash or not?
+Well, it’s complicated.
 It’s a totally different exposure level, so we had questions.

 We reached out to Dr. Leo Trasande, Director of Environmental Pediatrics at the New York University Grossman School of Medicine, and one of our pediatric advisors.
 Dr. Trasande has been very active in warning parents about the problems behind hormone-disrupting chemicals.
 In his book, Sicker, Fatter, Poorer Trasande reveals the alarming truth about hormone-disrupting chemicals effect on our daily lives–and what we can do to protect ourselves and fight back.
 Because of his unique position with one foot in the medical world and one foot in the activist world, we felt he was uniquely positioned to advise us on this issue.